This post may contain affiliate links.

 The recipe for creating a seed starting plan is pretty simple:

-If you are looking for high quality seeds, we highly recommend both Renees Garden Seed Company.
-We have been using these seed provider for a long time and almost always have positive results with their products.
-We are an affiliate with both of these companies and proud to recommend their seeds!
+If you are looking for high-quality seeds, we highly recommend both High Mowing Organic Seeds and Renees Garden Seed Company.
+We have been using these seed providers for a long time and almost always have positive results with their products.

-STEP 3: Fill in a Seed Starting Schedule with Planting Dates
+Step 3: Fill in a Seed Starting Schedule with Planting Dates

 Using the average date of last frost, plus typical planting dates for most veggies, you’ll now plan out your seed starting schedule.
 Read the seed packet for specific varieties to confirm that the typical dates provided on any seed starting schedule apply to that particular type.

-To help make the seed starting process simpler for you, we’ve created a downloadable seed starting chart that is available in our Etsy Shop.
-Simply fill in your average date of last frost, then use the timetables suggested to determine the dates when you’ll start each group of seeds.
-As a bonus, this packet it also comes with a planning sheet to help you keep track of what you planted when and how many seedlings succeeded – and it’s priced at less than $2!
+To simplify the seed-starting process, we’ve created a downloadable seed starting chart available in our shop.
+Simply fill in your average date of last frost, then use the suggested timetables to determine when you’ll start each group of seeds.

-STEP 4: Divide and Store your Seed Packets According to your Schedule
+Step 4: Divide and Store Seed Packets

-Step 5: Set up your Seed Starting Operation
+Step 5: Set Up Seed Starting Operation

 STEP 5: Plant according to your schedule